dsscollection/git-github-for-stats/README.md

 What is GitHub?
 ---------------

-We've explored Git's powerful structure for file management, so where does GitHub fit in?
+We've introduced Git's powerful structure for file management, so where does GitHub fit in?
 [GitHub](https://github.com) complements Git by providing a slick user interface and distribution mechanism for Git repositories.
 Git is the software you will use locally to record changes to a set of files.
 GitHub is a hosting service that provides a Git-aware home for such projects on the internet.
 These relationships are shown in Figure .
 GitHub is like DropBox or Google Drive, but more structured, powerful, and programmatic.

 The remote host acts as the distributor for a Git-managed project.
 This allows others to browse project files, explore their history, sync up with the current version, and perhaps even propose or make changes.
 GitHub's well-designed web interface is a dramatic improvement over traditional Unix Git servers.
 Many operations can be done entirely in the browser, including editing or adding files.
 It is easy to create a hyperlink to a specific file or location in a file, at a specific version, which can make meta-conversations about project code or reports much more productive.
 GitHub also offers granular control over who can see, edit, and administer a project.